llord1/llord1.github.io/PathToPhD.md

 3.  ~~Projects related to understanding language vitality:~~

     * *Since no language vitality survey has been conducted in Saint Lucia since the 1970s, it is currently difficult to assess if the language heritage language of Saint Lucian Kwéyòl (Antillean Creole/Patios/Patwa) is thriving or flagging.
 I proposed an exploration, collection, and analysis of [social media occurrences](https://www.facebook.com/kweyolsentlisi/) of creole statements, review of creole in pop-culture (such as songs), and literature works.
-This would be bolstered by conducting a census-type survey to curate a language dataset to assess the state of vitality/state of endangerment or extinction of the Saint Lucian Kwéyòl (Antillean Creole/Patios).[See draft online form](https://form.jotform.com/203242982904153).
-Also created a language acquisition/reinforcement tool - [a word search puzzle](https://kopwann.weebly.com/animalwordsearch.html) using HTML, CSS, and JS.*
+This would be bolstered by conducting a census-type survey to curate a language dataset to assess the state of vitality/state of endangerment or extinction of the Saint Lucian Kwéyòl (Antillean Creole/Patios).
+[See draft online-form](https://form.jotform.com/203242982904153).
+I also created a language acquisition/reinforcement tool - [a word search puzzle](https://kopwann.weebly.com/animalwordsearch.html) using HTML, CSS, and JS.*

      * Road blocks= Spoke to Ford.
 While I was able to find external support, I was unable to find internal support members; unable to form a committee from HU members.
 No traction/it did not appear to fit for a Ph.D. in data science.